Dear UCI Community,

 IISBR Hosts NIH for Spit Camp Workshop

-The Institute for Interdisciplinary Salivary Bioscience Research (IISBR) lab hosted a group of researchers from the National Institutes of Health Clinical Center on January 24-25
+The Institute for Interdisciplinary Salivary Bioscience Research (IISBR) lab hosted a group of researchers from the National Institutes of Health Clinical Center on January 24-25, for a personalized workshop.

 Drs.
 Elizabeth Thomas and Michael Hoyt from UCI Public Health, along with Dr. Jason Rothman in the Dept. of Mol.
 Bio & Biochem, and IISBR lab manager, Hillary Piccerillo, instructed attendees in this two day course on how to incorporate saliva in to their studies both in lecture and in a lab setting.